REVIEW: Falsettos

 Music direction was led by Madeline Nolen, and the band featured 7 players.
 This pit was mighty for the minimal orchestration in the score.
 They played together well—this score is not easy for anyone!
 Likewise, Madeline conducted with passion and kept the ship running smoothly.
 The vocal harmonies dazzled in select moments, and some other times were a tad uncoordinated, possibly due to the stuffy mics.

-The version of Heathers performed was the official West End version.
-It differed slightly from what I usually remember seeing in a production of Heathers.
+The licensed version of Heathers is the official West End version, which differs slightly from what I usually remember in a production of Heathers.
 Some songs in this revised edition felt superfluous to the plot, and some songs were removed or changed from the original Broadway version.
 Because of this, the pacing suffered a bit.
 However, I understand the tricky nature of navigating changing dark and often insensitive themes while trying to convey an aggressive message on mental health awareness through the music.

 Image thanks to @UMMUSKET on Instagram.